Performance Assessment Strategies for Language Model Applications in Healthcare: Human Evaluation

+In Zhang et al.'s work, they leverage human evaluation to determine error rates, human preferences, and level of correctness in radiology-related tasks\cite{Zhang2024biomedgpt}.
+They describe BiomedGPT, a lightweight vision-language foundation model designed as a generalist AI for diverse biomedical tasks across multiple modalities including medical image classification, visual question answering, report generation, and clinical text understanding.
+One radiologist evaluated BiomedGPT across radiology tasks.
+For the generation of the 'findings' section of chest x-ray radiology reports, BiomedGPT-B, a 182 million parameter model, showed an 8 \% critical error rate, as compared to the reported human error rate of 6\%, and a critical omission rate of 7\%.
+For the assessment of the 'impression' section, the radiology evaluator preferred human-written impressions over BiomedGPT-B summaries in 52\% of cases, with no significant difference in correctness and harm ratings.

 Finally, Reinforcement Learning from Human Feedback (RLHF)~\cite{NEURIPS2024_c1f66abb} represents a novel hybrid approach that transforms traditional expert evaluation from a passive assessment into an active training mechanism, where human judgments directly shape model behavior through iterative reinforcement learning cycles.
 In RLHF, human assessments of model outputs are systematically collected and used to train a reward model that guides further refinement of the model.
 This iterative approach helps align the model with human expectations and values, resulting in enhanced quality and usefulness of responses.
+In a performance comparison of supervised fine-tuning (SFT) alone against RLHF plus SFT, Rawal et al. demonstrated that in classification, question and answering, and summarization tasks, the addition of RLHF resulted in a 5\%, 10\%, and 15\% relative improvement in model performance, respectively\cite{rawal2024enhancing}.
 While not strictly a traditional evaluation method, RLHF represents a dynamic form of human expert evaluation that directly incorporates feedback into the training process.

-\subsection{Advantages and limitations}
+\subsection{Advantages and Limitations}

+Human evaluation is a multi-faceted and adaptable approach for assessing a model.
+Experts can not only establish reference standards for discrete outputs, such as determining the presence of a medical condition within an imaging study, but they can provide a nuanced assessment of a model's output in the clinical context, such as if an error in a model's output would lead to a change in medical management.
+This evaluation approach can assess the appropriateness of open-ended model outputs including intermediate conversations and the model reasoning or tool calling steps of agents.
+Because humans are adaptable, the human evaluation remains central to model evaluations, especially within complex systems.